capactio/website/docs/content-development/guide.md

 >     name: install-db
 >     capact-when: postgresql == nil
 >     capact-policy:
+>       interface:
 >         rules:
 >           - interface:
 >               path: cap.interface.database.postgresql.install
 >             oneOf:
 >               - implementationConstraints:
 >                   path: "cap.implementation.bitnami.postgresql.install
 > ```
 > You can read more about policies on the [Policy overview](../feature/policies/overview.md) page.

 In the next step we are creating a database for the Mattermost server.
 If you look at the **Interface** definition of [`cap.interface.database.postgresql.create-db`](https://github.com/capactio/hub-manifests/tree/main/manifests/interface/database/postgresql/create-db.yaml), you will see, that it requires a `postgresql` **TypeInstance** of **Type** [`cap.type.database.postgresql.config`](https://github.com/capactio/hub-manifests/tree/main/manifests/type/database/postgresql/config.yaml) and input parameters [`cap.type.database.postgresql.database-input`](https://github.com/capactio/hub-manifests/tree/main/manifests/type/database/postgresql/database-input.yaml), and outputs a `database` **TypeInstance** of **Type** [`cap.type.database.postgresql.database`](https://github.com/capactio/hub-manifests/tree/main/manifests/type/database/postgresql/database.yaml).
 In the step, we are providing the inputs to the **Interface** via the `.arguments.artifacts` field.
 We also have to map the output of this step to our output definitions in `additionalOutput` and the implemented **Interface** in the `capact-outputTypeInstances` field.